freemansoft/docker-scripts/datastax/README.md

 1. `ctrl-c`
 1. `docker-compose down`

+## Optional cleanup volumes
+You can clean up individual volumes or all volumes in your docker environment.
+1. You can clean up **ALL** volumes `docker volume prune`

 # Features
 * Creates named volumes for storage and notebooks to persist across restarts.
 You have to remove the named volume to restore to original
 * Exposes everything on localhost